Faculty Resource Guide

 Each semester, the Zuckerman Museum of Art issues a Faculty Resource Guide to provide in one document an overview of what is on display in the galleries.
 This document includes synopses of the exhibitions and an outline of the themes and learning goals they contain.Download Guide

 If you would like to bring a group of students to the Zuckerman Museum or would like assistance in planning a learning experience for students, please contact our Education and Outreach Coordinator, Elizabeth Thomas, at firstname.lastname@example.org or (470)578-6767.
-You may also request a docent-led or self-guided tour for your students with the form below:Faculty Tour Request
+You may also request a docent-led or self-guided tour for your students with the form below:Class Visit or Tour Request

 Youth Art Galleries